Program Note: Due to Cuban government restrictions, this program is no longer available.

-We enjoyed an evening of Cuban music and salsa dancing, attended a concert by the Solfa Children’s Choir, and visited a local elementary school.
+We enjoyed an evening of Cuban music and salsa dancing, and visited a local elementary school and Havana food markets.

 We then traveled to Matanzas to begin our Conversational English program.
 Our hosts shared with us the many cultural and historic aspects of this part of Cuba.

 Some highlights included a lively rumba dance and a visit to a Santeria Temple.

 The Pilot Group met with the University of Matanzas staff to plan the Conversational English Training Program.